tetsushijp/AEP-Hands-on-Labs/labs/fsi6/CJA/Metrics.md

 <kbd><img src="./images/CJA-metrics-editordercreated-session.png"  /></kbd>

-We can now see the pages customers see in the sessions that they call with an "Order Created" reason
+We can now see the pages customers see in the sessions that they call with an "Account Open" reason

 <kbd><img src="./images/CJA-metrics-ordercreated-sessionbased.png"  /></kbd>